peanutkyo/log8235-intelligent-agents-for-video-games/README.md

 Main goal of this second assignment is to improve the behaviours implemented in the first one, using advanced navigation techniques and animation techniques seen in class.

 ## Assignment #3 - Predator / Prey V3 (investigation and scaling)
 Main goal of this third assignment is to, again, improve the behaviours implemented in the first and second assignments.
-Notable changes are implmented this time:
+Notable changes are implemented this time:

 (1) Behavior Tree (BT) is used to implement the behaviour of our intelligent agents.